zowe/docs-site/docs/user-guide/systemrequirements.md

 - Node.js Version 6.14.4.1 or later *on the z/OS host* where you install the Zowe Application Server

-   To install Node.js on z/OS, follow the instructions in [Installing IBM SDK for Node.js - z-OS](install-nodejs-zos.md).
+   To install Node.js on z/OS, follow the instructions in [Installing Node.js on z/OS](install-nodejs-zos.md).

 - IBM SDK for Java Technology Edition V8 or later
 - 833 MB of HFS file space